Seagat2011/OPTICAL-VIDEO-CODEC/README.md

     OVERVIEW

-    Envisioning an H.268 CODEC providing an 8K video resolution
+    Envisioning an 8K CODEC providing an 8K video resolution on Quantum Hardware

     NOTATION